A Parallel Linear-Constraint Active Set Method: Non-Convex Polyhedra

-In many cases, $\mathcal A_P$ under Definition \ref{def: aff 2} is substantially smaller than it is under Definition \ref{def:affine space}.
+Though $\del P \subseteq \bigcup \mathcal A_P$, in many cases, $\mathcal A_P$ under Definition \ref{def: aff 2} is substantially smaller than it is under Definition \ref{def:affine space}.
 Definition \ref{def: aff 2} excludes affine spaces that have an empty intersection with $P$.
-The pruning is possible because of the additional information in our non convex polyhedral representation.
+The pruning is possible because of the additional information in our non-convex polyhedral representation.